BUSINESS

 Property insurance policies typically cover the cost of repairing or replacing damaged or destroyed property, up to the policy limit.
 Depending on the policy, property insurance may also cover the loss of income that results from damage to property, or the costs of temporary relocation while repairs are being made.

-In addition to providing financial protection, property insurance can also help businesses to comply with legal requirements, such as mortgage or lease agreements that require businesses to maintain certain levels of insurance coverage.
+It can also help businesses comply with legal requirements, such as mortgage or lease agreements that require businesses to maintain certain levels of insurance coverage.

 Businesses should also review their property insurance coverage regularly to ensure that it remains up to date and reflects any changes in the value or location of their property.
 This may involve working with an experienced insurance agent to understand their coverage needs and options.